-The district will take official attendance every day at 10:00 am.
+The district will take official attendance every day at 9:31 a.m.

-A student absent for any portion of the day, should follow the procedures below to provide documentation of the absence.
+A student absent for any portion of the day should follow the procedures below to provide documentation of the absence.

 Documentation after an Absence (All Grade Levels)